Late Hon. Haji Mohammed Ahmed Munshi alias “Munshi Manubarwala”

 From a horse and cart in the Karmad village, to now a Rolls Royce and helicopters, through Allah’s (God’s) grace, parents blessings.

-Councillor Hasina Khan is the first Indian Muslim woman to hold the position of Mayor in Lancashire, UK after being the first Asian woman elected to serve as a councillor in Lancashire, back in 2006.
+History was made when Councillor Hasina Khan became the first Indian Muslim woman to hold the position of Mayor in Lancashire, UK after being the first Asian woman elected to serve as a councillor in Lancashire, back in 2006.
 Councillor Hasina Khan with her ancestral roots in Argama, Gujarat, India who represents the Chorley East Ward, is playing leading role as a Councillor and also as the Mayor to promote community cohesion and inclusion across the Borough.

 The Mayor Councillor Hasina Khan moved to Chorley from Argama, Gujarat, India in the mid-60s.
 She attended local schools St James’s Primary School and Albany High School (now Albany Academy), before starting her career as a freelancer for Radio Lancashire and for Pakistan based newspaper Daily Jang.
 She was one of the founding member of community based “Asian News Agency”, empowering community through effective media coverage and media trainings.